patricklafrance/wmfnext-shell/README.md

 };
 ```

-> The `SessionManager` instance has been created with a shared TS type called `Session` imported from the package `wmfnext-shared`.
-This package will be created later in this section.
+> The `wmfnext-shared` will be created later in this section.

-👉 Then, add a login page to the host application and use the newly created `sessionManager` instance to store the session object.
-Make sure to register the login page at the root of the router.
+👉 Then, add a login page to the host application and use the newly created `sessionManager` instance to store the session object once a user is authenticated.

 ```tsx
 // host - Login.tsx